iCliniq Logo

 Hello doctor,

 My father is 65 years old.
 Recently, we went for his routine cardio checkup.
 His doctor suggested a thallium stress test, which was normal.
-He has been hypertensive for 15 years and is on anti-hypertensive Ramipril 5 mg, Amlodipine 2.5 mg and one diuretic.
+He has been hypertensive for 15 years and is on the anti-hypertensive Ramipril 5 mg, Amlodipine 2.5 mg, and one diuretic.
 His BP was high, so the doctor has increased his dose this time.
 The doctor also asked for CBC.
-His CBC showed high MPV and giant platelet.
+His CBC showed high MPV and giant platelets.
 What does that mean?
 I am attaching the report here.
-It would be really helpful if you go through the whole report and clear my doubt.
+It would be really helpful if you went through the whole report and cleared my doubt.

 Hello,